EU aims for deal on tackling failing banks next week

 Governments and parliamentarians also disagree on how quickly to build up the shared resolution fund and how soon all the money in it should be accessible to all countries.

-The fund will be filled from contributions of all euro zone banks and is to reach, eventually, around 55 billion euros $76 billion (45 billion pounds).
+The fund will be filled from contributions of all euro zone banks and is to reach, eventually, around 55 billion euros ($76 billion).

 Governments want the fund to reach full capacity over 10 years and agreed the amount of money that would be available to all euro zone countries would increase by 10 percent each year, so that the fund would be fully mutualised after a decade.